wjburton/personal_website/content/post/data_science_and_the_superbowl/index.md

 ## Now to Reflect

-I had a couple revalations coming out of this time in my life.
+I had a couple revelations coming out of this time in my life.

 **1. Success truly comes from a combination of hard work and luck** <br>
 On the work front I had to spend hours and hours to get a model to respectable accuracy.
 And this was on top of a full time internship and an online class for NCSU.
 I worked my butt off -- exercising from 6am-7:30am, intern from 8am until 5pm, class from 5pm-7pm, model from 7pm to 10pm.
 Repeat.
 I maintained this schedule for about 2.5 months.
 It wasn't this militaristic the whole time, but this was a typical day.